arifr1234/cGAN/README.md

 ## Demo

-You can use the the demo on [Hugging Face](https://huggingface.co/spaces/matusstas/cGAN)
+You can use the demo on [Hugging Face](https://huggingface.co/spaces/matusstas/cGAN)

 ![Training history](./docs/gradio.png)